jackocnr/intl-tel-input/README.md

 # International Telephone Input [![Build Status](https://travis-ci.org/Bluefieldscom/intl-tel-input.png)](https://travis-ci.org/Bluefieldscom/intl-tel-input)
-A jQuery plugin for entering international telephone numbers.
+A jQuery plugin for entering and validating international telephone numbers.
 It adds a flag dropdown to any input, which lists all the countries and their international dial codes next to their flags.

 ## Demo